-Right to an Advisor.
+- 1. Right to an Advisor.
 Students shall have the right to have a non-attorney advisor of their choosing to be present during meetings with the University.
 Students may be accompanied by one non-attorney advisor of their choosing throughout all aspects of their case and to all meetings and hearings.
 The advisor is not an advocate, but rather a source of personal and moral support to the student.
 An advisor may not be a witness, speak, or otherwise participate on behalf of the student.
-The Office of the Assistant Dean of Students and Director of Student Development will communicate all information concerning all aspects of the case directly to the student.
+The Director of Student Conduct & Community Standards will communicate all information concerning all aspects of the case directly to the student.
 No information will be discussed with or provided to an advisor absent the student's involvement.
 Timelines, meetings, hearings, and/or deadlines for submission of materials may not be altered to accommodate an advisor.
-If the Office of the Assistant Dean of Students and Director of Students and Director of Student Development is resolving a case of student conduct, a parent /guardian, at the discretion of the Assistant Dean of Students or her designee, may also accompany a student in addition to a nonattorney advisor if the advisor is not the student's parent.

-- 2. Right of Reasonable Notice and Due Process.
+If the Director of Student Conduct & Community Standards is resolving a case of Student Conduct & Community Standards is resolving a student in addition to their non-attorney advisor if the advisor is not already the student's parent. - 2.
+Right of Reasonable Notice and Due Process.
 Students shall have the right to proper notice and due process through established student conduct procedures.
 Students shall be reasonably notified prior to a meeting or hearing to resolve an incident of potential violation of conduct.
 Reasonable notice is considered at least 48 hours in advance of any scheduled meeting or hearing.
 If a student receives a student conduct citation and wishes to schedule a meeting, the student is responsible for scheduling the meeting.
 All notices shall be sent to the student's University email address provided through the LMU designated domain.
-No notice shall be sent to non-LMU email addresses. - 3.
-Right to Review and be Informed of Conduct Policies.
-Students shall have the right to read and review the conduct process and policies associated with student conduct. - 4.
+No notice shall be sent to non-LMU email addresses.

+- 3. Right to Review and be Informed of Conduct Policies.
+Students shall have the right to read and review the conduct process and policies associated with student conduct.
+Those policies are included within the Code of Student Conduct within this document. - 4.
 Right of Confidentiality.
 Student shall have the right to confidentiality as governed by the Family Education Rights and Privacy Act ("FERPA") and according to the University's policies and procedures.
 However, the student has the right to waive confidentiality to the extent permitted by FERPA.
 (Please be advised that pursuant to FERPA, some exceptions apply such that confidential information may be disclosed without the student's consent including, but not limited to, instances of health and safety emergencies involving the University, students, or the community.)